satispunk/sandbox-test-server/README.md

 # react-test-sandbox
-Sandbox for automatic testing of react components
+Sandbox for automatic testing of components (react supported only)